castlelemongrab/parlance/README.md

   -v, --verbose        Print debug information to stderr               [boolean] -q, --quiet          Print less information to stderr                [boolean] -s, --silent         Print absolutely no information to stderr       [boolean]

+parlaid posts

+Fetch all posts for a user

+Options:
+  -u, --username       The name of the user                  [string] [required]

+parlaid post

+Post a new message to your account

+Options:
+  -c, --content        The content of the message            [string] [required]

+parlaid comments

+Fetch all comments for a user or post

+Options:
+  -u, --username       The name of the user                             [string] -i, --identifier     The unique identifier of the post                [string]
 ```

 Legal